Robert Gillespie: Education

 Gillespie was educated at Sale Grammar School, and trained as an actor at RADA between 1951 and 1953.

 Career

 Career overview

-Robert Gillespie entered the theatrical profession at a time when every playscript had to be approved by The Lord Chamberlain's Office, or risk prosecution.
-The only platform for plays addressing controversial subjects like homosexuality, or contested political topics, existed at club theatres like the New Lindsey, in Notting Hill, with a private membership.
+Robert Gillespie entered the theatrical profession at a time when every playscript had to be approved by the Lord Chamberlain's Office, or risk prosecution.
+The only platform for plays addressing controversial subjects like homosexuality, or contentious political topics, existed at club theatres like the New Lindsey, in Notting Hill, with a private membership.
 Gillespie witnessed the day Brendan Behan used the F-word on BBC Television (1956) which rocked the Corporation.
 But times changed.
 70 years later Gillespie relished playing a repellent, paedophile priest opposite Sean Bean in an episode of Broken by Jimmy McGovern – at which no-one turned a hair.
 Robert Gillespie is especially interested in this period of enormous transition and has written about it.

 Contributions to British theatre

 From drama school, Gillespie joined the Old Vic Company in 1953 and found an unexpected mix of acting styles used on the stage in each production.
 Richard Burton and Claire Bloom headed the company, and Gillespie expected them firmly to deploy a modern style of acting.
 Strangely, Burton's sonorous baritone delivery echoed the last chimes of a declamatory style, while Bloom wavered between a naturalistic delivery (borrowed from her recent film with Charlie Chaplin) and a 'singing' tone.
 It was Michael Hordern (playing Polonius, Malvolio and Parolles) who chatted in a delightful, modern manner.
 Inevitably, during his two-year stay with the company (1953–55), the quality of production was uneven.
 The second year was headed by Paul Rogers, Ann Todd, Virginia McKenna and John Neville.
 Gillespie's most substantial part was Adam in As You Like It.
 The highlight of both years was Douglas Seale's production of Henry IV Parts 1 and 2.

 It is with gratitude that Gillespie views his hiring by George Devine at the very start of Devine's creation of The English Stage Company at the Royal Court Theatre (1956–58).
 It is George Devine, in Gillespie's view, who should be credited with launching modern theatre in the UK.
 Devine dared to present the transforming play Look Back in Anger by John Osborne and brought Berthold Brecht into mainstream drama.